giacomoratta/webpack4-udemy-19-heroku/README.md

    1. move to 'Plugin' section in order to affect the entire bundle
    1. `npm install optimize-css-assets-webpack-plugin`
    1. this plugin will create one single css with less and optimized rules (e.g. combined and no duplications)

+### (lect.21) Different ENV with Webpack
+- clean main.js and move commented requires to `config/webpack.env.js` (which is the only one who needs of them, for dev purposes)
+- add ENV variables with `webpack.DefinePlugin`
+- scripts in `package.json` anyway needs of `NODE_ENV=production` for some reason, otherwise they will work in development mode